Custom styles -

 edit the code to use your preferred font, font size, color, etc.)

 copy the code into WordPerfect, see Footnote 1.

 // Macro begins here:

 // If text was selected, mark it:

-// (if the named style already exists, skip this segment)
+// If the named style already exists, skip creation:

 StyleCreate (Name: "SampleStyle"; Type: AutoCharacterStyle!; Library:

 AttributeAppearanceToggle (Attrib: Underline!)